 Arrival Routine: hanging up coats, writing name, working on a game, craft, or fine motor skill

-Circle Time: show and tell, weather, calander, introduction of the day's theme or new concept, story time
+Circle Time: show and tell, calendar, introduction of the day's theme or new concept, songs/ finger plays, story time

-Activities: games, crafts, writing practices, songs, etc. That are related to the day's theme or concept.
-These activities vary from day to day depending on the skills or theme's we're working on.
+Activities: games, crafts, writing practice, songs, etc. that are related to the day's theme or concept.
+These activities vary from day to day depending on the skills or themes we're working on.

 Free Play: Kids gather to play and choose their own activities.
 Sometimes we join with the KinderReady Class

-Ready to Go and Recess: We clean up, pack our backpacks, and go outside and play.
+Ready to Go and Recess: We clean up, pack our backpacks, and go outside to play.